vamsi200/Personal/README.md

-# Personal configs & some dumb scripts
+# Personal configs & some scripts